China third-quarter growth seen dipping to 6.8 percent, weakest since 2009

 A raft of monthly indicators will be released with the GDP

-data, and analysts will be looking for signs as to whether momentum is still fading or if the economy may be slowly stabilizing.
+data, and analysts will be looking for signs as to whether momentum is still fading or if the economy may be slowly stabilising.

 Factory output likely grew 6.0 percent in September from a year earlier, slowing from August's 6.1 percent rise, as firms struggle to cope with persistent deflationary pressures due to overcapacity and softening demand.